digitalsurgeons/boilerplate/frontendguide.md

 <a name="purpose"/>
 ### Purpose
-The purpose of the CSS coding styleguide is to create consistent CSS or preprocessor CSS code across Digital Surgeons.
+The purpose of the CSS coding styleguide is to create consistent CSS or preprocessor CSS code across Digital Surgeons projects.
 The styleguide should be treated as a guide — rules can be modified according to project needs.

 <a name="css-linting"/>
 ### Linting
-The styleguide provides a method of linting SASS code to ensure it conforms to the rules in the styleguide.
-This linting tool will go through all SASS code and issue warnings wherever the code differs from the styleguide.
-We've created a specific .scss-lint.yml file that's configured to work with the css coding styleguide.
+Digital Surgeons adheres to a specific SASS styleguide and uses a linting tool to ensure code never differs from this styleguide.
+We've created a specific `.scss-lint.yml` file that specifics our linting rules.
+Please refer to this file to find out what they are.
+Here is how to setup linting locally with ruby:

+1. Ensure the `.scss-lint.yml` file is at the base of your repository.
+2. Install the scss-lint gem with `gem install scss_lint`
+3. Run the linter with `npm run scss-lint`

 <a name="css-nesting"/>
 ### Nesting